Shipment Inspection

 Completing the Inspection:

-The No more pallets/products button will be disabled while any unit images are still being processed.
+The No more pallets/products button will be disabled while any unit images are still being processed OR any outstanding issues/alerts.
 Once all processing is complete, the button will become enabled and you can click it to proceed to the Final Count Page.

 Navigation Options: